samcondon4/PyLabTools/docs/tutorials/stepbystep_config/index.rst

     CONTROLLERS = []
     INSTRUMENT_SUITE = []

 | Note the definition of all 5 of the aforementioned configuration variables.
-To configure SPHERExLabTools, we populate these variables
+To configure PyLabTools, we populate these variables
   with configuration dictionaries corresponding to each component of the control software.
 In the following steps, do not worry too much about the contents of the configuration dictionaries that we define.
-The purpose of this tutorial is to get a big picture sense of how SPHERExLabTools is configured, not to understand all of the details of configuration dictionary syntax.
+The purpose of this tutorial is to get a big picture sense of how PyLabTools is configured, not to understand all of the details of configuration dictionary syntax.
 These syntax details can be found at:
   :ref:`Configuration Dictionaries <user_guide/configuration:Configuration Dictionaries>`